 A minimum threshold of 0.3 ft (3.6 inches) of subsidence measured by InSAR has been proposed as less than significant and reasonable.
-This value is greater than the vertical resolution and historic range of variation observed in the InSAR and reflects the limited potential for subsidence based on current geologic understanding of the management area's subsurface materials.
+This value is greater than the vertical resolution of the InSAR instrument and the historic range of variation (approximately 1.6 inches) observed in the permanent GSP stations reflecting elevation changes caused by factors other than subsidence and reflects the limited potential for subsidence based on current geologic understanding of the management area's subsurface materials.

 The primary interconnected surface water depletions of concern in this management area are springs and associated GDE in Fish Slough.
 Fish Slough Northeast Spring is the primary spring at risk of drying up, and of the three largest spring vents in Fish Slough, its water chemistry was most similar to the Tri-Valley groundwater chemistry (Zdon, et al., 2019).
 The spring supports threatened and endangered species and associated critical habitat.
-The CDFW monitor and manage the spring flow for the benefit of the listed species and habitat.
+LADWP monitors and CDFW manages the flow downstream of the spring for the benefit of the listed species and habitat.
 An average flow rate of 0.1 cfs from the Fish Slough Northeast Spring (SW3208) is being used as the minimum threshold for the interconnected surface-water depletion sustainability indicator.
-The minimum threshold represents the minimum flow rate that is necessary to allow management of flows to maintain current habitat conditions according to the CDFW (Alisa Elsworth, CDFW personal communication).
+When flows approach the minimum threshold, field scientists at CDFW saw degradation of habitat representing an undesireable result of impairment of GDE.
+(Alisa Ellsworth, CDFW personal communication).